LucasSiqz/Book-app/README.md

 Book App
 </h1>
 <div align="center">
-App based on mobile usage that has the functionality of search books and view then details.
+App based on mobile usage that has the functionality of search books and view them details.
 </div>

 ---